 6090.
 Research Seminar (3).
 Pr.
 POLS 6060 and POLS 6080.
 Students conduct independent research on a topic of interest and relevance approved and overseen by the instructor.
-The course is taken twice; students develop a proposal in the first semester and complete their research in the second semester.

 POLS Electives

 6010.
 Introduction to Public Administration (3).
 Examines the constitutional, institutional, political and social environment in which public administration occurs and introduces students to the important theories, concepts, functions and issues in public administration.